Sample program for 5 days/4 nights

 Day 1: WELCOME TO ICELAND (50 km/31 mls)

-Optional activities: Blue Lagoon or whale watching depending on your flight schedule
+Included choice of activities: Blue Lagoon or whale watching depending on arrival and departure time.

 Day 2: REYKJANES PENINSULA & SOUTH COAST (350 km/217 mls)